Musical miscellany

 When I revisit my ancient posts I find that most of the links are dead.
 (Has anyone determined what the half-life is for internet links?
 I would guess that it’s around three years.)
 Some of them still do work, though, such as this one to free recordings of all of Bach’s organ works, performed by James Kibbie.
 I recommend that you don’t listen to them all in one sitting; one or two pieces at a time is probably enough.
 Turn it up; this is music that needs to be played so that the loud sections are thunderous.

 With equal temperament, each key sounds like every other key, only a bit higher or lower.
 However, equal temperament didn’t become the standard tuning for pianos until about a century ago.
-Before then each key had its own particular character.
+Before then each key had its own particular set of intervals and its own character.
 For instance, according to Christian Schubart’s 1806 Ideen zu einer Aesthetik der Tonkunst,

 E♭ Major